onflow/cadence-lang.org/docs/language/contract-updatability.md

   }
   ```
     - Initializer of a contract only run once, when the contract is deployed for the first time.
 It does not rerun
       when the contract is updated.
-However it is still required to be present in the updated contract to satisfy type checks.
+However, it is still required to be present in the updated contract to satisfy type checks.
     - Thus, the stored data won't have the new field, as the initializations for the newly added fields do not get
       executed.
     - Decoding stored data will result in garbage or missing values for such fields.